 Only a small number of Universal Credit claimants will be affected.

-If you earn more than £2,500 in one Assessment Period over the amount you can earn before your award is reduced to nil, you are said to have ‘surplus earnings’.
+If you earn more than £2,500 over the amount you can earn before your award is reduced to nil, you are said to have ‘surplus earnings’.
 When you restart your claim, these surplus earnings will be taken into account.
 This may reduce the amount of Universal Credit you receive, or perhaps mean that you can’t get any Universal Credit payment that month.

 The Surplus Earnings rules will therefore only affect those claimants making a reclaim after a previous nil award due to a huge spike in their earnings or receiving a large sum from their employer such as: